Social Studies (Loudon Wainwright III album)

 Social Studies is a studio album by Loudon Wainwright III, released in 1999.
 The album comprises various topical and satirical songs, originally produced for National Public Radio and based upon then-current issues and events, such as the Tonya Harding scandal, the O. J. Simpson murder trial, the lead-up to Y2K, and controversies surrounding comments made by former Republican U.S. Senator Jesse Helms.

 Regarding the album's topical nature, Wainwright notes: "It's something that no-one does anymore; write songs about current events.
 When I was young there were a lot of topical songwriters around; maybe folk music had more impact on culture back then.
 I see these songs as a kind of musical journalism.
-My father was a journalist, for Life magazine, and I've definitely inherited something of that approach."
+My father was a journalist, for Life, and I've definitely inherited something of that approach."

 Production

 The album was written over a period of 15 years, with Wainwright composing on his Martin guitar.
 It was produced by Joe Boyd and John Wood.
 NPR declined to air several of the songs that eventually became part of the album's track listing.